azuline/rose/README.md

 music tags.
 The quality of the virtual filesystem depends on the quality of the tags.

-Thus, Rosé also provides functions for improving the tags of your music library.
-Rosé provides an easy text-based interface for manually modifying metadata, automatic metadata importing from third-party sources, and a rules engine to automatically apply metadata changes based on patterns.
+Thus, Rosé also provides the following functions to improv the tags of your music library:

+1. An easy text-based interface for manually modifying metadata,
+2. A rules engine for bulk updating metadata,
+3. And metadata importing from third-party sources.

 > [!NOTE]
 > Rosé modifies the managed audio files, even on first scan.
 If you do not want